Fact Sheet – My Rights at Work: The Duty to Accommodate in Ontario and its Limits

 - Riley’s disability-related needs prevent them from driving a truck.

-- Riley’s employer may be able to say no to their request, but may have to work with them to find a different job that works for their needs.
+- Riley’s employer may be able to say no to their request but may have to work with them to find a different job that works for their needs.

 Undue Hardship

 The employer is not required to provide the accommodation if it causes the employer hardship that reaches the point of being “undue.”
 “Undue” is a legal term.
-The law says that only three things can be considered when assessing whether an accommodation would cause undue hardship.
+The law says that only three things can be considered when considering whether an accommodation would cause undue hardship.
 These are:

-- Cost
+- Cost;

 - Outside sources of funding, if any; or